 Weight loss from dieting does not last

-Australians spend up to one million dollars a day on fad diets that have little effect on their weight.
-Even if you remain on a weight loss program, it is likely that you will regain:
+Australians spend up to one million dollars a day on fad diets that have little effect on their weight, and may be nutritionally unsafe.

 Dieting affects your health and mental state